henry123-boy/Dynamicfuion_python/README.md

 Python 3.8 or above is required.
 Check out the official [website](https://www.python.org/downloads/) for a distributive for your platform, if needed.
 In addition, working `pip` package is required to set up other dependencies (typically, included with the Python installation; if not, the [get-pip.py](https://pip.pypa.io/en/stable/installation/) is the recommended way to obtain it, even for Ubuntu users.)

 #### PyTorch ####
 PyTorch 1.9.0 or later for CUDA 11.1 should be installed following the standard `Pip` procedure from the PyTorch official ['Get Started' page](https://pytorch.org/get-started/locally).
+Of note is that PyTorch for CUDA 11.1 seems to work fine with CUDA 11.1 _through_ 11.4.

 #### Open3D ####
 Unlike PyTorch, Open3D still needs to be built from source in order to use CUDA.
 Hence, clone the [repository](https://github.com/isl-org/Open3D) and checkout the `9a49100bc` commit (the Open3D C++ API is still very fluid, so we cannot recommend a specific release yet).
 Then, make sure to [initialize and update the submodules](https://stackoverflow.com/a/4438292/844728).